docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 certificate: my-certificate-secret
 ```

-The chart will then automatically copy the certificate and private key to the `/tmp/dms/custom-certs` director in the container and correctly set the `SSL_CERT_PATH` and `SSL_KEY_PATH` environment variables.
+The chart will then automatically copy the certificate and private key to the `/tmp/dms/custom-certs` directory in the container and correctly set the `SSL_CERT_PATH` and `SSL_KEY_PATH` environment variables.

 ## Ports